JasonZ-Git/JasonTechnology/git-books/DailyThinking.md

   - It is designed for personal usage - Self-training purpose.
   - It should be afordable - Cheaper than current ones.
   - It can carry tennis balls with it.
-  - Initlal design ideas - Plate-like top(IKEA wooden plate), foldable middle part(carry balls with several stick  carrier) -
+  - Initial design ideas - Plate-like top(IKEA wooden plate), foldable middle part(carry balls with several stick  carrier) -
 * Regex
-* Think a way to perfectly support JSON in Java
 * URL & URI741053.
 * HTTP
   - HTTP/2 - (Java 12)